onkarmane/Python-and-ML/README.md

 # Python-for-Machine-Learning
 Python concepts and scripts required for machine learning.
-It has python basics as language as well as some libreries such as numpy,matplotlib and pandas.
+It also has scripts for libraries such as numpy,matplotlib and pandas that are essential for machine learning.